CDTM/beam_CDTMHacks2025/README.md

 * Creative use of **voice, natural language interfaces**, or multimodal interactions
 * Innovative use of the **Dataset Generator** or augmentation techniques
 * Embedding the agent into a polished UI using **Loveable** or Beam APIs

 ---

-Let me know if you want this section formatted for direct insertion into the README or if you'd like different weightings for each category.

----